Bistek (Filipino Beef Steak)

 FAQs (Frequently Asked Questions)

-Leftovers can be refrigerated for later consumption in an airtight container for up to 4 days.
+You can store leftover bistek refrigerated in an airtight container for up to 4-5 days.

-The easiest way is to heat the leftovers in the microwave for about 1-2 minutes, or until fully warmed-through.
-You may also choose to warm the Bistek via stovetop!
+To reheat, simply warm the leftovers in the microwave for about 1-2 minutes, or per stovetop, until fully heated-through.

-Note that if the Bistek becomes a bit too dry the next day, you can adjust by adding in more water, soy sauce, and/or calamansi as needed to keep the dish moist.
+If the bistek becomes too dry the next day, you can also adjust by adding more water, soy sauce, and/or calamansi juice as needed to keep the dish moist and flavorful.

 Looking for more delicious weeknight meals?
 Here’s some recipes you might enjoy: